The Power of Music

 The man who returned for three minutes

 An 89-year-old in a nursing home, almost entirely silent for years, sat up and sang along when someone placed headphones playing Cab Calloway over his ears.
 Sixty million people watched the clip.
-The story behind it is more careful than the headlines suggest.
+The story behind it deserves to be told the way it actually happened.

 - What Practice Builds